Freeport Center

+General

-The 680 acre center consists of 78 buildings, totaling more than 7000000 sqft.
+The 680 acre property consists of 78 buildings, totaling more than 7000000 sqft.
 Buildings range in size from 4000 sqft to 400000 sqft.
 Most buildings have a railroad loading dock on one side, and a truck loading dock on the other.
+The property is served by the Union Pacific Railroad.

 About 70 companies have manufacturing and distribution facilities in the Freeport Center, including Lifetime Products, Northrop Grumman, Don Julio Foods, and Utility Trailer Manufacturing Company.
 It is also the former headquarters of defunct roller coaster company Arrow Dynamics.